Mathews2115/TeslondaDash/README.md

 Binary Websockets are the main connection to the NodeJS server for the data.

+### Questions?
+Feel free to contact me at cloroxman at gmail dot com.
+Or find me on Instagram [https://www.instagram.com/cloroxman/]

 ### General Overview

 The stack is Angular 5; (on top of a NodeJS server with express).
 Default root route is the main dash screen; the `/main` will load the add-on screen.